-Cliffe Dekker Hofmeyr is one of the first large South African law firms to offer Islamic Finance law capabilities.
+Cliffe Dekker Hofmeyr was one of the first large South African law firms to offer Islamic Finance law capabilities.
 We have experts in Islamic Finance with a genuine grasp of Islamic Law and Shari'ah.

 Although relatively underdeveloped in terms of Islamic Finance product offerings when compared to the Middle East and Malaysia, the South African market now finds itself having to adapt to the ever increasing demand for more sophisticated Shari'ah compliant financing options.

 What is Islamic Finance and what are its distinctive features?

 Islamic Finance is underscored by economics based on Islamic law - Shari'ah.
 Simply speaking, it is described as "financing with a conscience".

 - the prohibition of usury or the charging of interest (riba)

 - equity-based transactions.
 This principal entails that the profits and losses arising from a transaction should be shared between investors.
 Thus the parties should be treated as partners, with the profits and losses being apportioned to each of them pro rata to their contribution to the transaction

 - Gharar (uncertainty or speculation) is prohibited.
 The price, subject matter and the terms of the contract must be agreed by the parties at the time of its conclusion